Teradata/nodejs-driver/README.md

-`ClientTcpPortNumber`       | database | The connection's client TCP port number, as determined by the database `ClientIPAddrByClient`      | driver   | The client IP address, as determined by the driver `ClientPortByClient`        | driver   | The connection's client TCP port number, as determined by the driver `ClientProgramName`         | driver   | The client program name, followed by a streamlined call stack `ClientSystemUserId`        | driver   | The client user name `ClientOsName`              | driver   | The client operating system name
+`ClientTcpPortNumber`       | database | The connection's client TCP port number, as determined by the database `ClientIPAddrByClient`      | driver   | The client IP address, as determined by the driver `ClientPortByClient`        | driver   | The connection's client TCP port number, as determined by the driver `ClientInterfaceKind`       | driver   | The value `S` to indicate Node.js, available beginning with Teradata Database 17.20.03.19
+`ClientInterfaceVersion`    | driver   | The driver version, available beginning with Teradata Database 17.20.03.19 `ClientProgramName`         | driver   | The client program name, followed by a streamlined call stack `ClientSystemUserId`        | driver   | The client user name `ClientOsName`              | driver   | The client operating system name